Riley-Py/UWaterloo-Work/SCI 238/Chapter 3 - The Science of Astronomy/The Historical Importance of Astronomy.md

 		- Very close to the modern value (42 000 km on calculation vs 40 100 actual circumference)
 ## How Did The Greeks Explain Planetary Motion?
 - Greek Geocentric Model
-	- Hard to explain [[Paths of Eclipses and Planets|retrograde motion]] of the planets, however
+	- Hard to explain [[Paths of Eclipses and Planets|retrograde motion]] of the planets
 	- The most sophisticated model was the Ptolemaic model (existed A.D 100-170)
 		- Accurate for 1500 years
 		- Arabic translation of Ptolemy's work named *Almagest* ("The great compilation")
-		-
+		- Works that planets do go backward in the model